 Flip French toast over and cook other side about 3-5 minutes more.

-Here’s an order of Cinnabon French Toast.
+Cinnabon French Toast tastes like you’re eating fried cinnamon rolls!
+Wow, it is so, so good.
 You’re family is sure to love eating this quick and easy recipe.

 Here’s the recipe.

 - 4 eggs